sean-gall-41/Grammar-Error-Correction/README.md

-# GEC with Transformer
+# GEC

-This is a project as part of NeuroMatch Academy 2023 which aims to evaluate Grammar Error Correction and Detection on transformers.
+This repository contains code for the NeuroMatch Academy (NMA 2023) DL summer course project attempting to evaluate Grammar Error Correction and Detection with neural networks.

+The project is mainly an exercise to replicate findings from different NNs for GEC by re-implementing and evaluating several basic analyses.

 ---